 Poland receiving 24 percent less gas from Russia

-WARSAW, Poland (AP) — Russian natural gas deliveries to Poland have dropped by almost a quarter this week, Poland's gas monopoly said Wednesday, though the reason remained unclear.
+WARSAW, Poland (AP) — Russian natural gas deliveries to Poland have dropped by some 24 percent this week, Poland's gas monopoly said Wednesday, though the reason remained unclear.

-The deliveries arrive through pipelines that cross Ukraine and Belarus.
-The drop in supplies comes at a time of conflict in Eastern Ukraine between Ukraine's army and Moscow-backed rebels.
-Poland and the rest of the European Union support the Ukrainian authorities.
+The fall of deliveries arriving through Ukraine and Belarus comes at a time of conflict in Eastern Ukraine between Ukraine's army and Moscow-backed rebels.
+Poland supports the Ukraine authorities.

-But Poland's gas company said Monday that the supplies it was receiving were 20 percent below the contracted amounts.
+PGNiG said in a statement that on Monday supplies were 20 percent below the contracted amounts.
 On Tuesday they were 24 percent too low.
-It is making up for the shortfall with gas from other European markets.
+It is making up for the shortfall with gas from other sources.

 The International Energy Agency said it was checking for any other reports of gas delivery reductions and the possible cause.

 Last year, Poland bought some 8.9 billion cubic meters of Russian gas, covering about 60 percent of its needs.
-Poland meets another 30 percent of its demand with gas it produces itself, and the remainder comes from other European countries, mainly Germany and the Czech Republic.
+Poland covers another 30 percent of its needs with gas it produces itself, with the remainder coming from other European countries.
 Poland also has some 2.6 billion cubic meters of natural gas stored in gas tanks.

-Nataliya Vasilyeva and Vladimir Isachenkov in Moscow, Lori Hinnant in Paris, Karel Janicek in Prague, Karl Ritter in Stockholm and Liudas Dapkus in Vilnius contributed to this report.
+Nataliya Vasilyeva in Moscow, Lori Hinnant in Paris and Karel Janicek in Prague contributed to this report.